KyberNetwork/developer-portal/staking-api.md

 ## Section 1: Reward calculation for pool masters
 ### Staker Data Of An Epoch
 Obtains a staker's information for a specified epoch.
 Used for calculating reward percentage by pool masters (and the DAO contract).
+Kindly refer to [this example](faqs.md#2-how-do-i-make-use-of-the-getstakerdataforpastepoch-function-to-calculate-the-stake-and-reward-distribution-for-my-pool-members) for a walkthrough on reward calculation.

 ---
 function **`getStakerDataForPastEpoch`**(address staker, uint epoch) public view returns (uint _stake, uint _delegatedStake, address _delegatedAddress)